 KARI’s education programs, forum and awards strive to offer students ongoing support, self-confidence and hope for a prosperous future.

-The KARI School Scholarship program ultimately strives to close the gap between Aboriginal and non-Aboriginal educational outcomes.
+The KARI School Scholarship Program is aimed at high school students in Years 11 and 12 in the South West Sydney and Western Sydney regions.
+The program ultimately strives to close the gap between Aboriginal and non-Aboriginal educational outcomes.
 We aim to achieve this by providing ongoing support with a KARI mentor, as well as a pre-determined amount of monetary assistance to cover schooling costs like fees, uniforms, textbooks and excursions.